frc5687/2021-tutorial/README.md

 This year we are switching our recommended [integrated development environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment) from [IntelliJ IDEA](https://www.jetbrains.com/idea/) to [Visual Studio Code (VSCode)](https://code.visualstudio.com/).
 You are welcome to use IntelliJ (or Eclipse, emacs or vim) if you'd prefer, but this tutorial assumes you're coding in VSCode.
 If you don't already have a preference for your programming environment, start with VSCode.

 ### Software to download
-* [Slack](https://slack.com/downloads) - You might want both a desktop and a mobile version of slack since we use this for team communication
+* [Slack](https://slack.com/downloads) - for team communication.
+You might want both a desktop and a mobile version of slack since we use this for team communication.
-* [WPILib](https://github.com/wpilibsuite/allwpilib/releases/tag/v2021.3.1) - make sure this is the latest release
+* [WPILib](https://github.com/wpilibsuite/allwpilib/releases/tag/v2021.3.1) - for tools and libraries we use in our code.
+Make sure to get the latest release.
-* [SourceTree](https://www.sourcetreeapp.com/) - (optional) Just click the green Download for Windows button
+* [SourceTree](https://www.sourcetreeapp.com/) - for working with GitHub repositories.  (optional)

 ### Accounts you will need
 * Slack - If you aren't on slack, please talk with or email a student on the team so they can make sure you get added to the right channels